mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 * Create records for new members and new children of member parents.

 * Record a member’s death.
-(A member’s death must be recorded before temple ordinances can be performed on his or her behalf.
-See [28.1](/study/manual/general-handbook/28?lang=eng&id=title_number2-p73#title_number2).)

 * Record marriage and household information.